-We don’t invest in companies which produce pornography because of the harm from potential exploitation of actors and others involved in its production, as well as the damage which consumption of pornography can cause to healthy relationships.
+We don’t invest in companies which produce pornography because of the harm from potential exploitation of actors and others involved in its production, as well as the damage pornography can cause to young people’s attitudes to sex and relationships.

 A healthy news and media sector offers reliable information and diverse viewpoints which inform and educate readers, viewers and listeners.
 It is essential to the proper functioning of democracy.